sdiehl/repline/README.md

 Repline
 -------

-Slightly higher level wrapper Haskell for creating GHCi-like REPL monads that are composable with normal mtl transformers.
+Slightly higher level wrapper for creating GHCi-like REPL monads that are composable with normal MTL transformers.
 Mostly exists because I got tired of implementing the same interface for simple shells over and over, and because vanilla Haskeline has a kind of quirky API.